top of page

 $999.00Price

 Lodging reservations are not included in the workshop fee.
 To ensure you have a place to stay, please let us know your plans as soon as possible after registration.
-For ease of travel, we recommend arriving the day before the workshop begins and staying the night that the workshop ends, but that’s up to each person.
+For ease of travel, we recommend arriving at least the day before the workshop begins and staying the night that the workshop ends, but that’s up to each person.
 We recommend staying at one of the following, preferably in the Stovepipe Wells area (Furnace Creek area is the next closest lodging):

 Stovepipe Wells Village